Diploma in Agriculture: practical, hands-on education in business management, crop management, livestock management or general agriculture.

 B.Sc.
 (Food Science): explores how raw commodities are processed into healthy, safe and appealing foods, with a focus on either business or science

-Masters and Ph.D. programs offered by our seven departments.
+Masters and Ph.D. programs offered by our eight departments.

 Pre-Veterinary Studies: the Faculty offers a two-year pre-veterinary program to prepare Manitoba students for study at the Western College of Veterinary Medicine, located in Saskatoon, Saskatchewan